 Sleeping on the back has been found to be the worst position for those who suffer from sleep apnea.
 In this position, the esophagus constricts and the tongue falls back into the throat making apnea worse.
 Sleeping on the side allows the airways to remain open and clear, improving symptoms like snoring.

 Choosing the Right Pillow

-Similar to sleeping position and using an adjustable bed frame, the right pillow can also help to minimize symptoms.
+Similar to sleeping position and using an adjustable bed frame, the pillow designed for sleep apnea can also help to minimize symptoms.
 The height of the pillow is referred to as the “pillow loft.”
 For back sleepers, having a thicker pillow loft may improve breathing by elevating the head and keeping the airway open.

 Side sleepers will be most comfortable with a pillow that best supports the head and maintains a neutral spine.
 If a pillow is too low or too high, the neck will be hyper-extended which could impair breathing.

 Read More: Top Rated Pillows for Side Sleepers